 British lyric soprano Nadine Benjamin is a charismatic and versatile artist who is in increasing demand on both the operatic stage and the concert platform.
 She is also developing great renown as an exponent of song, in particular Verdi, Strauss, Berg and contemporary American song.

-Nadine has created the roles of Alicia, Swaharaga and Lucia for Nigel Osborne’s opera Naciketa, the role of Erin for Steven Kilpatrick’s Flight Paths and the principal role of Imoinda in the UK premiere of The Crossing, an opera by the Cuban-American composer Odaline de la Martinez, at the 5th London Festival of American Music.
-Nadine has a long-running relationship with LFAM, and has performed song cycles by Bolcom, Child and Barber at the Festival as well as the European premiere of John Harbison’s Milosz Songs.
-At the 6th Festival in November 2016, Nadine led a programme of works by female American composers, accompanied by Susanna Stranders.
-Nadine recorded the role of Mrs. Waters in Dame Ethel Smyth’s opera The Boatswain’s Mate for Retrospect Opera, also under the baton of de la Martinez, which was released in 2016 to critical acclaim and broadcast on BBC Radio 3.
+Nadine created the principal role of Imoinda in the UK premiere of The Crossing, an opera by the Cuban-American composer Odaline de la Martinez, at the 5th London Festival of American Music in 2014.
+She has a long-running relationship with LFAM, and has performed song cycles by Bolcom, Child and Barber at the Festival as well as the European premiere of John Harbison’s Milosz Songs.
+At the 6th Festival in 2016, Nadine led a programme of works by female American composers, accompanied by Susanna Stranders.
+Nadine recorded the role of Mrs. Waters in Dame Ethel Smyth’s opera The Boatswain’s Mate for Retrospect Opera, also under the baton of de la Martinez, released in 2016 to critical acclaim and broadcast on BBC Radio 3.
 Accompanied by Nicole Panizza, Nadine recently recorded a selection of songs set to the poems of Emily Dickinson, which will be released in 2019.